 t is the variable of integration from zero to infinity, and

 z is a (non-negative-integer) complex number.
-This formula reduce to the n-factorial when applied over any positive integer
+This formula is reduced to the n-factorial formula when applied over any positive integer

 `n! = 𝚪(n+1)`